-B.3.4.2 Additional proficiency testing requirements for the 17CAV testing
+B.3.4.2 Additional requirements for proficiency testing for 17CM testing

-Refer to B.3.4.3.

-B.3.4.3 Additional proficiency testing requirements for the 17CMH and 17CMS testing

-- B.3.4.3.1 The Cryptographic Validation Program (CVP) Certified Tester exam is an individual certification exam administered by a third-party organization.
-The certification exam encompasses the same domains as listed in NIST Handbook 150-17, Annex B; - B.3.4.3.2 The reexamination period maintaining the certification for CVP certified testers is four-years.
-In the event of major program updates, such as the adoption of a new FIPS 140 standard, the reexamination frequency may be temporarily reduced to account for new technical requirements. - B.3.4.3.3 All approved signatories are required to pass the CVP certified tester exam to continue in their roles.
+- B.3.4.2.1 The Cryptographic Validation Program (CVP) Certified Tester exam is an individual certification exam administered by a third-party organization.
+The certification exam encompasses the same domains as listed in this annex. - B.3.4.2.2 The reexamination period maintaining the certification for CVP certified testers is four-years.
+In the event of major program updates, such as the adoption of a new FIPS 140 standard, the reexamination frequency may be temporarily reduced to account for new technical requirements.

+- B.3.4.2.3 All approved signatories are required to pass the CVP certified tester exam to continue in their roles.
 All testing must be performed by a CVP certified tester.
-In the case of testing is performed by a tester-in-training, a CVP certified tester shall be present and be responsible for the results. - B.3.4.3.3.a Initial Accreditation: Both a CVP Certified Tester exam and a proficiency artifact are mandatory for the 17CAV, 17CMH and 17CMS scopes.
-The CVP Certified Tester exam must be passed with a score of 75% or greater. - NOTE An on-site assessment will not be scheduled until the laboratory has a minimum of two members on staff pass the CVP Certified Tester exam.
-The proficiency artifact will be provided to the laboratory for testing at the end of the initial on-site assessment. - B.3.4.3.3.b Renewal Accreditation: The laboratory is required to have a minimum of two Cryptographic Validation Program (CVP) FIPS 140 Certified Testers throughout the accreditation period.
+In the case of testing is performed by a tester-in-training, a CVP certified tester shall be present and be responsible for the results. - B.3.4.2.3.a Initial Accreditation: Both a CVP certified tester exam and a proficiency artifact aremandatory for the 17CM scope.
+The CVP certified tester exam must be passed with a score of 75% or greater.

+NOTE: An onsite assessment will not be scheduled until the laboratory has a minimum of two members on staff pass the CVP certified tester exam.
+The proficiency artifact will be provided to the laboratory for testing at the end of the initial onsite assessment.

+B.3.4.2.3.b Renewal Accreditation: The laboratory is required to have a minimum of two Cryptographic Validation Program (CVP) FIPS 140 Certified Testers throughout the accreditation period.
 The laboratory will continue to be required to notify NVLAP and CMVP of any personnel changes within thirty (30) days.
-Failure to communicate laboratory changes to NVLAP and CMVP may result in the suspension of accreditation. - NOTE Passing the certification exam is the only requirement for becoming a CVP Certified Tester.
-CMVP will receive a copy of all exam results and maintain a list of CVP Certified Testers. - B.3.4.3.4 A proficiency artifact may be administered to a laboratory at the discretion of the validation authority to access ongoing proficiency.
+Failure to communicate laboratory changes to NVLAP and CMVP may result in the suspension of accreditation.

+NOTE: Passing the certification exam is the only requirement for becoming a CVP certified tester.
+CMVP will receive a copy of all exam results and maintain a list of CVP certified testers.

+B.3.4.2.4 A proficiency artifact may be administered to a laboratory at the discretion of the validation authority to assess ongoing proficiency.

-B.3.5 Suspension of Accreditation requirements for the 17CMH and 17CMS testing
+B.3.5 Additional requirements for accreditation decision for 17CM testing